IkerSimarro/SkySeer/replit.md

 - Works with all video lengths and processing scenarios

 **UI Improvements:**
+- Removed "About Me" section for cleaner, more professional interface
+- "How It Works" section now displays in full width
 - Corrected Maximum Clip Duration slider range from 5-120s to 5-30s to align with typical recommendation values (~15s)

 ## User Preferences